Italians: Middle Ages

 Lombard (Northern Italian) colonies of Sicily: in light blue: the cities where Gallo-Italic language is spoken today.

 In dark blue: the cities where there is a good influence of the Gallo-Italic language.

 In purple: ancient Gallo-Italic colonies, the influence in these cities is variable, also some districts of Messina were colonized.

 A large Germanic confederation of Sciri, Heruli, Turcilingi, and Rugians, led by Odoacer, invaded and settled Italy in 476 CE.
 They were preceded by the Alemanni, including 30,000 warriors with their families, who settled in the Po Valley in 371 CE, and by Burgundians who settled between Northwestern Italy and Southern France in 443 CE.
 The Germanic tribe of the Ostrogoths led by Theodoric the Great conquered Italy and, in order to legitimize their rule to Roman subjects who believed in the superiority of Roman culture over foreign "barbarian" culture, created a blended Romano-Germanic culture.
 Since Italy had a population of several million, the Goths did not constitute a significant addition to the local population: at most, several thousand Ostrogoths in a population of 6 or 7 million.
 After the Gothic War, which devastated the local population, the Ostrogoths were defeated.
 Nevertheless, according to Roman historian Procopius of Caesarea, the Ostrogothic population was allowed to live peacefully in Italy with their Rugian allies under Roman sovereignty.

 In the sixth century, another Germanic tribe known as the Longobards invaded Italy, which in the meantime had been reconquered by the East Roman or Byzantine Empire.
 The Longobards were a small minority compared to the roughly 4 million inhabitants of Italy at the time.
 They were later followed by the Bavarians and the Franks, who conquered and ruled most of Italy.
-Some groups of Slavs settled in parts of the northern Italian peninsula between the 7th and 8th centuries, while Bulgars led by Alcek settled in Sepino, Bojano, and Isernia.
+Some groups of Slavs settled in parts of the northern Italian Peninsula between the 7th and 8th centuries, while Bulgars led by Alcek settled in Sepino, Bojano, and Isernia.
 These Bulgars preserved their speech and identity until the late 8th century.

+Map of Tuscan settlements in Sicily.

 Following Roman rule, Sicily, Corsica, and Sardinia were conquered by the Vandals, then by the Ostrogoths, and finally by the Byzantines.
 Sicily was later invaded by the Arabs in the 9th century and the Normans in the 11th century, leading to the formation of a unique Norman-Arab-Byzantine culture in Sicily.